m-f-1998/revive-consecrations/README.md

-# our-lady-of-sorrows
+# Devotion to Our Lady

-Our Lady of Sorrows Devotional Website
+A website dedicated to Catholic Devotion of Our Lady.